ErolMiral/weather-app/README.md

 # weather-app
-A simple weather app that uses the OpenWeatherMap API to get weather data.
+A simple weather app that uses the Open-Meteo API to get weather data.